NightFore/LeNet5-GPU-Inference/README.md

 LeNet5-GPU-Inference
 │
 ├── LeNet5_Python_Notebook/        			# LeNet5 in Python
-├── Part1-MatrixOperations/        			# Matrix operations implemented in CUDA
+├── Part1-MatrixOperations/        			# Matrix operations implemented in CUDACUDA
 ├── Part2-Convolution_And_Subsampling/   	        # Convolution layers and pooling implemented in CUDA ├── Part3-LeNet5/                  			# Full LeNet5 Architecture in CUDA
 ├── LeNet5-GPU-Inference.sln       			# Visual Studio Solution for GPU Inference
 ```

-## Overview

-LeNet-5 is one of the classic convolutional neural network (CNN) architectures, designed primarily for handwritten digit recognition.
-This implementation uses CUDA to accelerate the computation and make inference faster by performing operations on the GPU.

 ## How it works